Charles Sturt researcher unpacks the ethical risks of ‘illusionary friendship’ with AI

 People are increasingly forming emotional attachments to generative artificial intelligence systems, a trend that raises new ethical and psychological risks, according to a Charles Sturt University researcher.

-Charles Sturt hosted a free lecture examining why people increasingly experience generative artificial intelligence (GenAI) systems as companionlike.
+Charles Sturt will host a free lecture on Thursday 25 March examining why people increasingly experience generative artificial intelligence (GenAI) systems as companion‑like.

-Professor Zahid Islam, Centre Director of the AI and Cyber Futures Centre and Associate Dean (Research) in the Faculty of Business, Justice and Behavioural Sciences, hosted a lecture which forms part of the University’s Provocations series which invites the public to engage with emerging societal challenges.
+Presented by Professor Zahid Islam, Centre Director of the AI and Cyber Futures Centre and Associate Dean (Research) in the Faculty of Business, Justice and Behavioural Sciences, the lecture forms part of the University’s Provocations series which invites the public to engage with emerging societal challenges.

 Professor Islam said the rapid uptake of GenAI tools for writing, tutoring and decision support has created new forms of emotional entanglement between humans and machines.